 __init__.py

 The key point is that the functions within these modules remain focused on their specific domain and call upon other domain areas for theirs.
 With this focus, all changes flow through dedicated functions and it becomes easier to add additional operations to them as business needs change.
-Ultimately, this produces consistent results regardless of which interface is calling into the domain layer.
+This produces consistent results regardless of which interface is calling into the domain layer.

 Interfaces